 Sander Hicks has spoken widely across the USA, on five national speaking tours, ranging from radical bookstores to Stanford Law School.
 Hicks is a veteran of several electoral and ballot effort campaigns with various progressive and reform movements.
 Hicks was elected the President of the Cortelyou Road Merchants Association in 2003.

-Since 2013, Sander has run a profitable wood-working business, Zen Space Makers Inc. His team and he run the creative website, LoftBedsNYC.com, which provides space-making solutions to working people in an expensive New York City.
+Since 2013, Sander has run a profitable wood-working business, Zen Space Makers, Inc. He and his team run the creative website, LoftBedsNYC.com, which provides space-making solutions to working people in an expensive New York City.
 In 2016, Zen Carpentry won two awards from the City of New York “Best For NYC” Program: “Best for Workers” and “Best for Environment” in Queens.

 Hicks appeared in the national media from 1999 to 2001 for republishing the controversial George W. Bush biography, Fortunate Son.
 His struggle to print the full story about then-Governor Bush was covered by 60 Minutes, New York Times, The Washington Post and the award-winning documentary, Horns and Halos, broadcast on HBO’s Cinemax in 2003.

-Hicks's response to the "War on Terror" was to create a positive alternative in the form of a community coffeehouse: Vox Pop Inc. 100% Fair Trade, Vox Pop became an award-winning coffee house which used live events and community empowerment and educational programs to help to improve a struggling neighborhood in Flatbush, Brooklyn.
+Hicks' response to the "War on Terror" was to create a positive alternative in the form of a community coffeehouse: Vox Pop, Inc. 100% Fair Trade, Vox Pop became an award-winning coffee house which used live events and community empowerment and educational programs to help to improve a struggling neighborhood in Flatbush, Brooklyn.

 As a writer, he has written seven plays and is an alumnus of the esteemed New Dramatists development house.